supercollider/supercollider/README_WINDOWS.md

 #### Portaudio

-When not using vcpkg, `portaudio` will be built from the source included with SuperCollider.

 When not using vcpkg, a bundled version of `portaudio` will be used.

 In order to support ASIO drivers (highly recommended for low latency operation), **[Asio SDK][asiosdk]** needs to be manually installed.
 After downloading it and extracting the contents of the zip file, place the files in the following directory structure: